domino-clj/domino/README.md

 2. Declare your schema

 Let's take a look at a simple engine that accumulates a total.
 Whenever an amount is set, this value is added to the current value of the total.
-If the total exceeds 1337 at any point, it prints out a statement that "Woah.
+If the total exceeds 1337 at any point, it prints out a statement that says "Woah.
 That's a lot."

 ```clojure
 (def schema